 How to set goals in uncertain times

 Even in the best of times, setting and working toward personal goals isn’t always easy.
-Never mind now: In light of ongoing hardship and uncertainty caused by the coronavirus pandemic, you could get the sense that any future planning is pretty much a pipe dream.
+And now?
+In light of ongoing hardship and uncertainty caused by the coronavirus pandemic, you could get the sense that any future planning is pretty much a pipe dream.

-Fortunately, healthy change is possible—even during challenging times.
-If you’re considering a personal reset for 2021, a few simple strategies can help turn wellness goals into reality.
+Fortunately, healthy change is possible, even during challenging times.
+If you’re considering a personal reset for 2021, a few simple strategies can help turn your wellness goals into a reality.
 Below, a mental health expert offers five tips for achieving positive growth when the world feels unpredictable.

-For example, if it’s important for you to enjoy outdoor activities with the kids in your life, you might decide that improving your physical strength and stamina are means to this end.
-Or if you find that you’ve been feeling too exhausted to thrive as a leader in your workplace or community, developing a self-care routine and building better sleep habits might be worthy aims.
-Effective goals bring to life your values—not what others assume is best for you.
+For example, if it’s important for you to enjoy outdoor exercise with your kids, you might decide that improving your physical strength and stamina are a means to this end.
+Or, if you’ve been feeling too exhausted to thrive as a leader in your workplace or community, developing a self-care routine and building better sleep habits might be worthy aims.
+Effective goals bring to life your values, not what others assume is best for you.

-Once you’ve landed on a big-picture intention—for example, eating a healthier diet—it’s time to drill down and brainstorm specific steps.
-In this case, you might say, “I will prep four dinners a week with at least two servings of veggies in each.”
+Once you’ve landed on a big-picture intention (for example, eating a healthier diet) it’s time to drill down and brainstorm specific steps.
+In this case, you might say: “I will prep four dinners a week with at least two servings of veggies in each.”
 Then see how that goes.
-Says Dr. Wind, “Specific goals provide road maps for what we need to do.”
+“Specific goals provide road maps for what we need to do,” says Dr. Wind.

-Changing a behavior is sometimes easier when we have a rewarding alternative to take its place, Dr. Wind says.
+Changing a behaviour is sometimes easier when we have a rewarding alternative to take its place, Dr. Wind says.
 So rather than pouring your energy into breaking a habit, he suggests adding healthy habits to your rotation.
-Let’s say you want to cut back on sugary desserts in your diet: A goal such as, “I’ll slice up fresh fruit each morning for a healthy, sweet snack I can enjoy throughout the day” probably feels a lot more doable than a grim vow to “quit cookies.”
+Let’s say you want to cut back on sugary desserts in your diet.
+A goal such as: “I’ll slice up fresh fruit each morning for a healthy, sweet snack I can enjoy throughout the day” probably feels a lot more doable than a grim vow to “give up biscuits.”

-Some people also find it helpful to keep a list of backup ideas handy in case an unwanted urge pops up, Dr. Wind adds.
-Options might include stepping outside for fresh air, calling a friend for a chat, listening to a guided meditation that helps you feel grounded, or engaging in a favorite hobby that redirects your attention.
+Some people also find it helpful to keep a list of back-up ideas handy in case an unwanted urge pops up, Dr. Wind adds.
+Options might include stepping outside for fresh air, calling a friend for a chat, listening to a guided meditation that helps you feel grounded, or engaging in a favourite hobby that redirects your attention.

-Much about the world feels heavy right now.
+The world feels heavy right now.
 Helpful goals will reflect your current reality and won’t overburden you.
-“Setting your sights on what you’re confident you can achieve—rather than what feels beyond reach—helps ensure you do what you set out to and feel accomplished rather than overwhelmed,” Dr. Wind says.
+“Setting your sights on what you’re confident you can achieve - rather than what feels beyond reach - helps ensure you do what you set out to and feel accomplished rather than overwhelmed,” Dr. Wind says.